Studying how animals learn, use information strategically, and evaluate their options

 ACE Group leader

 (+49) 941 943 2461

-My first scientific contact with ants was seeing people drop ants from a bridge in a rainforest.
+My first scientific contact with ants was seeing people drop ants from a bridge in a rainforest on the first day of my BA project.
 When I asked why they were doing that, they said “for science”.
 I knew then and there that I wanted to be an experimental biologist.

 Lastly, I should note that while I do love ants, I am also happy to work with any other model organism, as long as it can take us where we want to go.